biojazzard/FieldtypeMapMarker/README.md

 # FieldtypeMapMarker Module for ProcessWire

+Please note that this is a fork!!!

+Added: Custom COlors in Google Maps

+Please read original info or refer to the original project:

 This Fieldtype for ProcessWire holds an address or location name, and automatically geocodes the address to latitude/longitude using Google Maps API.
 The resulting